 Should I get Snow Tires for my Prius?

-Snow tires are formulated with special rubber compounds intended to handle extremely low temperatures.
-Your regular tires work at their best only in a specific temperature range, which may lead to trouble if you insist on using them in snow.
+Winter tires are formulated with special rubber compounds intended to handle snow and extremely low temperatures.
+Your regular set of tires work at their best only in a specific temperature range, which may lead to trouble if you insist on using them in snow.

 The bottom line is that if you live somewhere where temperatures dip below 45 degrees F on a regular basis during the winter, then you should definitely invest in high-quality winter tires for your Prius.
-Though they may be a bit pricey, they’re definitely worth it.
+Though they may have a steep price tag, they’re definitely worth it.

 Choosing the best tires for Toyota Prius may be a daunting task.
-But the various tires we compiled for this buying guide should be able to help you pick out which brand would work for you.
-Also consider the factors when choosing the best tires for Prius.
-Once you’ve done that, you’ll be able to make the best possible choice and get the best value for your money.
+But the various ones we compiled in this list of the should be able to help you pick out which brand is right for you so you can buy the perfect new one.